-The monthly value of the Southern Oscillation Index (SOI) was +3.72 for June and +3.70 for July.
-According to the SOI Phase system, the SOI is in a ‘Consistently Near-Zero’ phase.
+The monthly value of the Southern Oscillation Index (SOI) rose from -9.5 for June to +6.5 for July.
+According to the SOI Phase system, the SOI is in a ‘Rapidly Rising’ phase.

 Furthermore, while climate outlook schemes cannot provide outlooks with absolute certainty, users who follow a skilful scheme should benefit from doing so in the long-term.
 Thus, users should consider the historical track record of any scheme, and such information is becoming increasingly available.